usmahm/smartnode/README.md

 <!-- ✅ Set **schedules** for automated control  -->
 <!--  ✅ View **analytics** on device usage and status  -->

+## ⚠️ Disclaimer

+Yeah, I know, using a monorepo for backend, frontend, and hardware together isn’t the most ideal structure for long-term scalability.
+But since I’m the only one working on this for now, I kept everything in a single repo to make life simple for myself 🌚.

 ## **Tech Stack**

 ### **Backend**